tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 echo ".env" >> .gitignore
 ```

-Ensure students are complete to this point.
+Ensure that students are up to this point.

 Now, we need to import the key from the environment variable.
 Replace the `private_key` definition with the following: